hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Setup

-First of all, you need to set a secret passphrase in your HiPay Fullservice back office under “*Integration -> Security Settings -> Secret Passphrase*”.
+First of all, you need to set a secret passphrase in your HiPay Enterprise back office under “*Integration -> Security Settings -> Secret Passphrase*”.

 ![](images/media/image3.jpeg)